 ATP consists of three main parts:

-1. Adenine – a nitrogen-containing base that acts like the “ID card” of the molecule.
+Adenine – a nitrogen-containing base that helps identify the molecule.

-Think of ATP like a tiny battery with three energy cells.
-Each phosphate group holds a charge.
+Think of ATP like a tiny battery with three energy units.
+Each phosphate group holds energy.
 When one breaks off, energy is released, powering the cell’s activities.

 Visualizing ATP